-Here’s a list of my books and where you can find them.
+Here’s a list of my other books and where you can find them.

 The Selling Of The American Economy (Crown Business, 2009) looked at foreign companies’ presence in the United States, and their impact on local communities and employees.
 Find it on Amazon in hardcover, Audible and Kindle editions.